Fenex/PseudoGraphics/README.md

 ### Unit Testings

 We used Google Tests framework to perform our unit testings.
-Here's the official documentation for [how to set up GoogleTests in Visuak Studio 2017](https://docs.microsoft.com/en-us/visualstudio/test/how-to-use-google-test-for-cpp).
+Here's the official documentation for [how to set up GoogleTests in Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/test/how-to-use-google-test-for-cpp).
 You can also use the framework independently with no restriction to any IDE with [this guide](http://www.bogotobogo.com/cplusplus/google_unit_test_gtest.php) if you like.<br> [Here](https://stackoverflow.com/questions/50240498/issue-with-google-test-in-visual-studio-2017) is a common linker issue you might experience after trying to run your test cases.
 We recommand set up the Configuration Type (Project Properties->General->Configuration Type) of your tested program as Static Lib (.lib) and only then run your tests.

 How to run the tests?